Geometric presentations of Lie groups and their Dehn functions: Introduction

 \begin{ithm} Let $G$ be a connected Lie group.
 Then the Dehn function of $G$ is either exponential or polynomially bounded. \end{ithm}

+Using the well-known fact that polycyclic groups are virtually cocompact lattices in connected Lie groups, we deduce \begin{icor} The Dehn function of a polycyclic group is either exponential or polynomially bounded. \end{icor}

-Let us mention that ``polynomially bounded" cannot be improved to ``of polynomial growth", since S.~Wenger \cite{Wen} has exhibited some simply connected nilpotent Lie groups with a Dehn function satisfying $n^2\ll\delta(n)\preceq n^2\log n$.
+Let us mention that in both results, ``polynomially bounded" cannot be improved to ``of polynomial growth", since S.~Wenger \cite{Wen} has exhibited some simply connected nilpotent Lie groups (with lattices) with a Dehn function satisfying $n^2\prec\delta(n)\preccurlyeq n^2\log n$.

 Our results are more precise than Theorem \ref{t_alt}: we characterize {\it algebraically} which ones have a polynomially bounded or exponential Dehn function.
-To do so, we describe below two ``obstructions" implying exponential Dehn function; the first being related to SOL, and the second to homology in degree~2.
-We prove that if none of these obstructions is fulfilled, then the group has an at most polynomial Dehn function, proving in a large number of cases that the Dehn function is at most quadratic or cubic.
+In order to state the result, we describe below two ``obstructions" implying exponential Dehn function; the first being related to SOL, and the second to homology in degree~2; these two obstructions appeared in a related context in Abels' seminal work on $p$-adic algebraic groups \cite{A}.
+We prove that each of these obstructions indeed implies that the Dehn function has an exponential growth, and conversely that if none of these obstructions is fulfilled, then the group has an at most polynomial Dehn function, proving in a large number of cases that the Dehn function is at most quadratic or cubic.

 These results can appear as unexpected.
 Indeed, it was suggested by Gromov \cite[5.$\textnormal{A}_9$]{Gro} that the only obstruction should be related to SOL.
 This has been proved in several important cases \cite{Gro,Dru,LP} but turns out to be false in general.